Mile Sterjovski: FC Basel

-FC Basel's European campaign started in the first qualifying stage of the 2006–07 UEFA Cup, here they beat Kazakhi side FC Tobol 3–1 on aggregate.
+FC Basel's European campaign started in the first qualifying stage of the 2006–07 UEFA Cup, here they beat Kazakh side FC Tobol 3–1 on aggregate.
 In the second qualifying round they were drawn against FC Vaduz from Liechtenstein, narrowly progressing on the away goals rule after a 2–2 aggregate draw.
 In the first round Basel won 7–2 on aggregate against FK Rabotnički to qualify for the group stage.
 Here Basel played their first match at home against Feyenoord, this ended in a 1–1 draw.
 Their second was away and FCB lost 3–0 against Blackburn Rovers.
-At home against AS Nancy the match was drawn 2–2 and the final game ended ended with a 3–1 defeat against Wisła Kraków.
+At home against AS Nancy the match was drawn 2–2 and the final game ended with a 3–1 defeat against Wisła Kraków.
 Basel ended the group stage in last position in the table and were eliminated.
 Sterjovski played in all ten of these European matches, scoring two goals.
 At the end of the 2006–07 Super League season Basel were runners-up, one point behind championship winners Zürich.
 In the Swiss Cup Basel advanced to the final, beating FC Liestal in the first round, Lugano, FC Baulmes, Aarau and Wil in the semi-final.
 In the final they played Luzern and won this 1–0 thanks to a penalty goal in the third minute of added time.

 Sterjovski’s contract was not renewed and so he left the club.
 During his time with them, Sterjovski played a total of 171 games for Basel scoring a total of 38 goals.
 93 of these games were in the Swiss Super League, 11 in the Swiss Cup, 30 in the UEFA competitions (Champions League and UEFA Cup) and 37 were friendly games.
 He scored 15 goals in the domestic league, seven in the cup, three in the European games and the other 13 were scored during the test games.